ratteripenta/homepage-django/README.md

 #### Option 2: Install packages by hand

-Required packages and their preferred install methods are listed below.
+Required packages are listed below.

-Preferably with `conda install`:

     django
     requests

-With `pip install`:

     django-markdownx

 However you must define your Python version accordingly and test that the website application runs fine with it.